tustin2121/James_Somerton_Transcripts/_videos/jJmN2rC1cVM.md

 *Hogwarts Legacy* has, of course, sold a gazillion copies already, and will likely end up, by direct royalties, or further licensing agreements, making JK Rowling richer than she already is.
 She even brags about getting royalty checks on Twitter now.
 Because, again, she’s as petty as an eighth grader.

 I say ‘8th grader’ figuratively.
 I’m sure many ankle-biters have more emotional maturity than this woman is displaying.
-Seeing how most of her tweeting and award-winning, grammatically <del>unstructured</del><ins>unconstructed</ins> essay-ing is equivalent to ’I’m rubber and you’re glue.’
+Seeing how most of her tweeting and award-winning, grammatically <del>unstructured</del> <span stat:id="malaprop"><ins>unconstructed</ins></span> essay-ing is equivalent to ’I’m rubber and you’re glue.’

 But even with the success of the game making her richer… does that even matter?
 Should we even care?